djhaskin987/degasolv/docs/command-reference.rst

     descriptions.
 Options marked with `**` may be used more than once.

+    -a, --enable-alternatives              Consider all alternatives
+    -A, --disable-alternatives             Consider only first alternatives
     -f, --conflict-strat STRAT  exclusive  May be 'exclusive', 'inclusive' or 'prioritized'.
     -p, --present-package PKG              Hard present package. ** -r, --requirement REQ                  Resolve req. **
     -R, --repository INDEX                 Search INDEX for packages. ** -s, --resolve-strat STRAT   thorough   May be 'fast' or 'thorough'.
     -S, --index-strat STRAT     priority   May be 'priority' or 'global'.
     -t, --package-system SYS    degasolv   May be 'degasolv' or 'apt'.
     -h, --help                             Print this help page

   The following options are required for subcommand `resolve-locations`: